 Live performance is an important part of what I do.
 I am intrigued by the relationship that emerges between the performers as operators and workers of the machine and the machines themselves.
 As humans, we relate to other humans more than we relate to machines, but we also want to breathe life into inanimate objects.
 Combining kinetic machines with performers who work with, look after, monitor, control these devices enables the audience to start creating their own narrative about the work.

-I tend not to have a proscribed meaning for the work.
+I tend not to have a prescribed meaning for the work.
 It’s a physical experience created by the movement of sound, machines and light.
 I hope that through this the audience can find a space for wonderment, for contemplation, a space that takes you outside of your everyday existence even momentarily; a space where we don’t have to understand, or categorise or explain, but where we can let our extraordinary minds free for a few moments and drift among imaginary stars and unknown worlds of experience and perception.

 Making work for outdoor contexts gives me the possibility of reaching many more people and something interesting happens when you take an audience outside of traditional art venues.
 We stop being so governed by the protocols of these spaces, from the hushed silence of the concert hall to the studious reverence of the art gallery and we can see the artwork as being part of our actual lives not as something removed from it.”
 Ray Lee